tthn0/CoogExpress/README.md

   - `Delivered`: The package has been delivered to the final destination.
     - A package may be in this state exactly once.
     - After a package is marked as `Delivered`, it cannot obtain a new status.
+  - `Lost`: The package was lost during its transit.
+    - A package may be in this state exactly once.
+    - After a package is marked as `Lost`, it cannot obtain a new status.